rhblind/django-files/docs/index.rst

-.. _contents:
+.. _index:

 ========================
 Welcome to django-files!
 ========================

 Thanks for checking out django-files.
-This project aims to be an easy, portable, pluggable and maintainable attachment framework for Django.
+This :doc:`project<about>` aims to be an easy, portable, pluggable and maintainable attachments framework for Django.

-.. toctree:
-    :hidden:

-    index
+See the :doc:`detailed table of contents <contents>` for specific information.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

-    intro/about
+    usage/basic

 Installation
 ============